Ultrametric analogues of Ulam stability of groups: Introduction

 \begin{theorem}[Theorem \ref{thm:fi}] Let $\Gamma$ be a finitely presented group, which is uniformly $\GGL(\Zp)$-stable with a linear estimate.
-Then the same is true for finite-index supergroups of $\Gamma$, as well as for quotients of $\Gamma$ by finite normal subgroups. \end{theorem}
+Then the same is true for finite-index supergroups of $\Gamma$, as well as for quotients of $\Gamma$ by a normally finitely generated normal subgroup $N$ satisfying $\HH^1(N; \mathbb{Q}) = 0$. \end{theorem}

-We refer the reader to Definition \ref{def:quant} for the precise definition of \emph{stability with a linear estimate}; suffices it to say that all groups whose $\GGL(\Zp)$-stability is proven in this paper satisfy this condition (this is also true of our results in positive characteristic, with the exception of $\mathbb{Z}/2\mathbb{Z}$ in characteristic $2$, see Proposition \ref{prop:z2z}).
-This allows to recover some of the results collected in Theorem \ref{intro:thm:vpfree} from the corresponding ones in Theorem \ref{intro:thm:pifree}, but is more flexible and allows for more examples of stability. \\
+We refer the reader to Definition \ref{def:quant} for the precise definition of \emph{stability with a linear estimate}; suffice it to say that all groups whose $\GGL(\Zp)$-stability is proved in this paper satisfy this condition (this is also true of our results in positive characteristic, with the exception of $\mathbb{Z}/2\mathbb{Z}$ in characteristic $2$, see Proposition \ref{prop:z2z}).
+This allows to recover some of the results collected in Theorem \ref{intro:thm:vpfree} from the corresponding ones in Theorem \ref{intro:thm:pifree}, but is more flexible and allows for more examples of stability (Example \ref{ex:fi:application}).
+Let us point out that, in contrast with Ulam stability \cite[Lemma 2.2]{BOT}, uniform $\GGL(\Zp)$-stability is not preserved under taking general quotients (Remark \ref{rem:quotients}).

 Although most of the paper is concerned with proving positive results, we also produce non-examples.
 Groups which are not pointwise stable are easy to construct via an argument due to Arzhantseva and P\u{a}unescu \cite{a:comm} (see Lemma \ref{lem:GR}), which implies in our setting that a group which is LEF but not residually finite is not pointwise $\GGL(\Zp)$-stable (Corollary \ref{cor:cex_stab}).
 This construction is flexible enough to produce some groups with interesting combinations of properties (Proposition \ref{prop:sharp}).